inpsyde/menu-cache/README.md

 #### `inpsyde_menu_cache.key`

 The `inpsyde_menu_cache.key` filter allows you to customize the cache key on a per-menu basis.
-The default value is constrcuted using a predfined prefix and the MD5 hash of the serialized (normalized) args object.
+The default value is constructed using a predfined prefix and the MD5 hash of the serialized (normalized) args object.

 **Arguments:**